tomconn/personal-blog/content/posts/incomplete-guide-cloudflare-hosting.md

 tags: ["hugo", "cloudflare", "serverless", "website"]
 ---

 Ever dreamt of running a dynamic website with user logins, persistent storage, and lightning-fast global delivery without paying a hefty hosting bill?
 It sounds too good to be true, right?
 Wrong!
-Welcome to the world of Cloudflare Pages and Workers, a powerful duo that lets you build and deploy sophisticated web applications often entirely within Cloudflare's generous free tier.
+Welcome to the world of Cloudflare Pages and Workers, a powerful duo that lets you build and deploy sophisticated web applications often entirely within Cloudflare's **generous free tier**.

 **What are Cloudflare Pages & Workers?**